Here's what the next-gen Meta Project Cambria VR headset might look like

-We know a virtual reality headset codenamed Project Cambria is on the way from Meta (previously known as Facebook and/or Oculus) – but what we don't yet know is exactly what the new piece of hardware is going to look like.
+A virtual reality headset codenamed Project Cambria is on the way from Meta (previously known as Facebook and/or Oculus) – but no one know's exactly what the new piece of hardware is going to look like.
+Or do they?

 Unofficial renders put together by tipster Brad Lynch (via SlashGear) may give us some ideas.
 Lynch says these renders have been created using leaked information from the supply chain, and he's "250%" convinced about their accuracy.
 They look similar to the official glimpses we've seen of the hardware (see the top of this article).